Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Acknowledgements

 \section{Acknowledgements}

-We thank Sjoert van Velzen for providing ZTF light curve data.
+We thank an anonymous referee for their helpful comments to improve the manuscript.
+We are grateful for feedback from Sjoert van Velzen and Julian Krolik, and further thank Sjoert van Velzen for providing ZTF light curve data.
 MN acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~948381) and a Fellowship from the Alan Turing Institute.